 Tank Carder, LB (Cleveland Browns)

 Colin Jones, S (Carolina Panthers)

 Derrick Kindred, DB (Cleveland Browns)

-Halapoulivaati Vaitai, RT (ROOKIE Philadelphia Eagles) Super Bowl Champion
+Halapoulivaati Vaitai, RT (Philadelphia Eagles) Super Bowl Champion

 Frogs For The Cure - 11th year